ABOUT US

 Interested in our research?
 Click the button below to inquire!

-Tay Sach's and Sandhoff's disease are part of a family of disorders known as GM2 Gangliosidosis, a type of rare inherited lysosomal storage disorder.
+Tay Sach's and Sandhoff Disease are part of a family of disorders known as GM2 Gangliosidosis, a type of rare inherited lysosomal storage disorder.
 They can occur when mutations arise in the HEXA or HEXB genes respectively.
-This results in the deficiency of the HexA enzyme leading to a severe neurological phenotype.
+This results in the deficiency of the HEXA enzyme leading to a severe neurological phenotype.
 The Walia lab focuses on optimizing gene therapy approaches for treating these diseases.

 AB Variant and The Role of GM2AP